 The NEP 2020 also emphasizes the importance of developing 21st-century skills such as critical thinking, creativity, and problem-solving in all students.

-To achieve these goals, the NEP recommends several changes to the education system, including the introduction of a new National Curriculum Framework, the establishment of a new National Education Commission, and the setting up of a new National Testing Agency.
+To achieve these goals, the New Education Policy suggests several changes to the education system, including the introduction of a new National Curriculum Framework, the establishment of a new National Education Commission, and the setting up of a new National Testing Agency.

-The New Education Policy 2020 has introduced a new 5+3+3+4 education structure, which will replace the existing 10+2 system.
-Under this structure, the first five years of schooling will be focused on foundational learning, followed by three years of preparatory schooling, three years of middle stage schooling and four years of secondary education.
+The New Education Policy 2020 has introduced a new education structure, 5+3+3+4, which will replace the existing 10+2 system.
+This new structure focuses on foundational learning for the first five years of schooling, followed by three years of preparatory schooling, three years of middle stage schooling, and four years of secondary education.

-Below is the detailed overview of the new education structure:
+Below is the detailed overview of the new educational structure:

 Foundational Stage (5 years)

-The foundation stage will comprise the first 5 years of a child’s schooling.
-In the first 3 years of education, children will be taught in Anganwadi, Balvatika or community-based nurseries.
+The foundation stage will cover the first five years of a child’s education.
+In the first 3 years of education, children will be taught in Anganwadi, Balvatika, or community-based nurseries.

 Preparatory Stage (3 years)